-A complete fertility evaluation is the first step in a treatment plan
+A complete infertility evaluation is the first step of creating your treatment plan

 Learn More About Infertility With TFC Videos

 Dr. Erica Munch Talks About Fertility Testing